PatrickMcGrath29/thegoodland/content/posts/2024-11-19-the-new-life-–-42-baptism.md

 We find the meaning of the institution of baptism summarized in these words.
 The word “teach” means, “make disciples of all the nations, baptizing them.”
 The believing disciple, as he is baptized in the water, is also to be baptized or introduced into the name of the triune God.

 By the name of the Father, the new birth and life as a child in the love of the Father are secured to him. :tooltip{text="references (1)" content="Gal.
-3:26,27; 4:67"} By the name of the Son, participation in the forgiveness of sins and the life that is in Christ are promised to him.:tooltip{text="references (2)" content=" Col. 2:12"} By the name of the Holy Spirit, the indwelling and progressive renewal of the Spirit are assured him.:tooltip{text="references (3)" content=" Tit.
+3:26,27; 4:67"} By the name of the Son, participation in the forgiveness of sins and the life that is in Christ are promised to him. :tooltip{text="references (2)" content=" Col. 2:12"} By the name of the Holy Spirit, the indwelling and progressive renewal of the Spirit are assured him. :tooltip{text="references (3)" content=" Tit.
 3:5,6"} And every baptized believer must always look upon baptism as his entrance into a covenant with the triune God, and as a pledge that the Father, the Son, and the Spirit will, in course of time, do for him all that they have promised.
 It requires a lifelong study to know and enjoy all the blessing that is presented in baptism.

 In other passages of Scripture, the blessing is again set forth.
 We find bound up with it the new birth required to make a child of God.
 “Except a man be born of water and the Spirit, he cannot enter into the Kingdom of God” (John 3:5).
 The baptized disciple has in God a Father, and he has to live as a child in the love of this Father. :tooltip{text="references (4)" content=" John 3:3"}